-Some ethnic groups have a higher risk for developing type 2 diabetes than others.
-Type 2 diabetes is more common in African Americans, Latinos, Native Americans, and Asian Americans.
+Some ethnic groups have a higher risk of developing type 2 diabetes than others.
+Type 2 diabetes is more common in African Americans, Latinos, Native Americans and Asian Americans.

 Type 2 diabetes can develop slowly, and many symptoms may be mild and easy to dismiss at first.
 Early symptoms can include:

 If your blood sugar levels have been high for a long time, you could also experience long-term problems such as heart disease, foot problems, nerve damage, eye disease or kidney disease.